 Research and Teaching Interests

 medical anthropology, qualitative methods, social network analysis, health disparities, childhood vaccination, health policy, growth and development

 I am a medical anthropologist with training in cultural and biological anthropology as well as public health.
 In the past, I have been involved with a variety of research projects including studies of diabetes care in the US, the impact of household decision-making on child growth and development in Kenya, and safe water practices in India.
-Currently I am working on two research projects, one examining the experiences of people living without health insurance in Hays County, Texas, including how their situations are changing with the implementation of the Affordable Care Act; and the second examining how US parents’ vaccination decisions, and their social networks related to these decisions, develop over time.
+Currently I am working on two research projects: an examination of people’s experiences living without health insurance in Hays County, Texas, including how their situations are changing with the implementation of the Affordable Care Act; and a study of how US parents’ decisions about their children’s vaccinations are developed over time.